AchalS-iglu/AchalS-iglu/README.md

 </div>

 <p>
 Just your average tech nerd with a passion for coding.
-I am currently pursuing Bachelors in Technology in AI & ML from VSE&T. I am currently working with React and TypeScript to develop an ERP software for my college.
-I am also a vital and founding member of the technical society of my college.
 </p>
 <p align="center">
-When I'm not coding find me playing video games, jamming to music or spending time with friends.
+When I'm not coding find me playing video games, jamming to music or spending time with friends. (honestly, I just spend that time watching theo or similar on youtube)
 </p>

 <div align="center">